dominicsayers/isemail/readme.txt

 	if (is_email($email)) echo "$email is a valid email address";

-3. If you want to return detailed diagnostic error codes then you can ask is_email to do this.
+3. If you want to return detailed diagnostic error codes then you can ask is_email to do so.
 Something like this should work:

 	require_once 'is_email.php';